-Boaters floating the South Fork of the Salmon River and exiting onto the wild section of the Main Salmon must obtain a Tributary Permit from the McCall District Office before floating.
+Boaters floating the South Fork of the Salmon River and exiting onto the wild section of the Main Salmon must obtain a Tributary Permit before floating.

 The safety of visitors and protection of this wonderful, natural resource, are always our top priorities.
 As such, securing your permit also comes with agreement from you and your guests to the following:

 All watercraft will be clean, drained, and dry upon arrival at the launch site.
 Each boat will have an appropriate Idaho Aquatic Invasive Species (AIS) sticker.